 The Voyager measures 4.5" tall when in its closed position and 6.25" in open position with the power button exposed.
 The base is 2" in diameter and the top is 2.5".
 By our calculations, it weighs half a pound with four AA batteries installed.
 Light and compact, the Voyager can easily fit into most jacket pockets and can even fit in the back pocket of jeans.

 The Voyager costs $40, a fairly average cost for a lantern.
 With its good durability, it will probably last for many years.
 If you need a little more brightness, the Black Diamond Apollo is worth the extra dollars, but this is a lantern that does a good job in many situations.
-However, if you need one that does a great job in a specific situation then you can check out how the other competitors scored in our rating section.

-This versatile lantern can fit just about any need.
+This versatile lantern can fit just about any individual or small group need.
 It is great for camping, can be bright or dim as needed, can hang on trees, and can guide you in the dark with its flashlight mode.
 We became so attached to this little light that when we misplaced it once or twice we nearly had a panic attack at the thought of having to do without it.